avishek-choudhary/IBM-HR-Analytics/README.md

 * Created an interactive dashboard to analyze employee performance and attrition.
 * Used complex parameters to drill down in worksheet and customization using filters and slicers.
 * Created columns using complex DAX queries, did calculations to manipulate data and enabled user-driven parameters for visualization.
-* Used different types of customized visualization (bar chart, pie chart, donut chart, clustered bar chart, scatter chart, line chart, area chart, map, slicers, etc)
+* Used different types of customized visualization (bar chart, clustered bar chart, line chart, area chart, matrix table, slicers, KPIs etc)
 * Generated insights and recommendations based on the analysis on how to improve employee retention.

 ## Conclusion

 The project was successful in answering the set of questions about an Employee's performance and attrition patterns.
-The results of the project can be found in result.txt file.
+The results of the project can be found in the <a href="https://github.com/avishek09/IBM-HR-Analytics/blob/main/results.txt">results.txt</a> file.